samirakhaksari/Samtact/README.md

 # Samtact
+### Simple Available Manager for your contacts!

-This is simple phone book manager for educational purpose.
+This is a simple phone book manager for educational purpose.